Apply for a Pawnbroker or Second-Hand Dealer Licence

 Combined

-Where a person is licenced for both pawnbroking and second-hand dealing, the licence holder is able lend money on the security of pawned goods and buy, sell or exchange second-hand goods, whether the goods are bought, sold or exchanged on the person’s own behalf or on behalf of another person.
+Where a person is licenced for both pawnbroking and second-hand dealing, the licence holder is able to lend money on the security of pawned goods and buy, sell or exchange second-hand goods, whether the goods are bought, sold or exchanged on the person’s own behalf or on behalf of another person.

 The licence cannot be transferred to another person and is only valid for the business it was originally applied for on behalf of.
 If a business wishes to change licence holders, a full new application must be submitted.